|

 Quick-Pickled Peppers

-How to Make Quick-Pickled Peppers
+How to Make Quick-Pickled Peppers:

-Bring the vinegar, water, salt, sugar, peppercorns, and coriander seeds to a simmer in a non-reactive saucepan over medium-high heat, for about 3-5 minutes.
+Bring the vinegar, water, salt, sugar, peppercorns, and coriander seeds to a simmer in a non-reactive saucepan over medium-high heat for about 3-5 minutes.

-While the brine simmers, stem the peppers, leaving seeds, cut them into 1/4-inch rings, then stuff them into a clean 16 oz sized jar along with the onion slices and garlic pieces.
+Stuff them into a clean 16-oz jar along with the onion slices and garlic pieces.

-Pour the hot brine over the peppers; seal the jar.
 Let cool, then refrigerate for a couple of days before serving.
 Enjoy.

 Quick-Pickled Peppers